adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/CookBook.md

 ```

 Note that the mock class doesn't define `AppendPacket()`, unlike the
 real class.
-That's fine as long as the test doesn't need to call it.
+That's fine as long as the out doesn't need to call it.

 Next, you need a way to say that you want to use
 `ConcretePacketStream` in production code, and use `MockPacketStream`